- By Juan Larach, MD

 - Use Prescription Discount Programs.
 Prescription discount programs are a powerful tool for reducing medication costs, particularly for uninsured or underinsured patients.
 Platforms like GoodRx, RxSaver, and WellRx partner with pharmacies across the U.S. to offer significant discounts.
 These programs provide digital or printable coupons that you can use directly at the pharmacy counter, often saving you up to 80% off retail prices.For example, a diabetes medication that typically costs $150 may be reduced to $30 with a discount card from one of these services.
 These programs are free to use and don’t require insurance, making them especially beneficial for patients who are paying out-of-pocket.In addition to single prescriptions, these tools can also help you compare prices across local pharmacies.
 It’s not uncommon to find the same drug priced at $100 in one location and $25 at another.
 By using these platforms to locate the best price, patients can ensure they’re not overpaying for their medications..

 - Check Out Safe Canadian Pharmacies.
 For patients facing high US drug prices, accredited Canadian pharmacies offer a safe and affordable alternative.
 These pharmacies are tightly regulated by organizations like the Canadian International Pharmacy Association (CIPA) and the International Pharmacy Association of British Columbia (IPABC).
 These bodies ensure that medications meet stringent safety, quality, and storage standards.The cost savings are significant.
 For instance, a popular asthma inhaler costing $400 in the US might be available for $150 in Canada.
 This is due to Canada’s government-regulated drug pricing, which caps the maximum price a pharmaceutical company can charge.
 When ordering from a Canadian pharmacy, ensure it is CIPA-accredited.
-Safe pharmacies comply with all regulatory standards and offer both brand-name and generic medications. xamples of modern and certified Canadian pharmacies are international services Canada Drugs Direct and Carc Prescription Service, as they offer affordable delivery options to various countries, which may be essential in your specific case.
+Safe pharmacies comply with all regulatory standards and offer both brand-name and generic medications.
+Examples of modern and certified Canadian pharmacies are international services Canada Drugs Direct and Canadian Drugstore, as they offer affordable delivery options to various countries, which may be essential in your specific case.
 Shipping options are often available for US patients, with clear labeling and transparent pricing to ensure safety and peace of mind.
 Always verify accreditation to avoid counterfeit medications and unregulated sources.

 - Check for Patient Assistance Programs (PAPs).
 Patient Assistance Programs (PAPs) are designed to provide low-cost or free medications to individuals who qualify based on financial need.
 Pharmaceutical companies run these programs to ensure that patients without insurance – or those with high out-of-pocket costs – can access their medications.
 Eligibility criteria typically include proof of income, lack of insurance coverage, or documentation showing high medical expenses.
 For example, a household earning less than 400% of the federal poverty level may qualify for many PAPs.
 Programs like NeedyMeds and Partnership for Prescription Assistance (PPA) act as resources to connect patients with available PAPs.
 These platforms provide detailed instructions on how to apply and list the medications covered by each program.
 Many companies streamline the application process, allowing patients to submit documents online or by mail.PAPs can cover a wide range of drugs, from expensive cancer treatments to daily maintenance medications for chronic conditions.
 If you’re struggling to afford your prescriptions, check if your medication’s manufacturer offers a PAP – it can mean the difference between skipping doses and staying on track with your treatment.